Equivariant critical point theory and bifurcation of $3d$ gravity-capillary Stokes waves: Introduction

 The general resonant case when multiple, arbitrarily many, linear wave vectors correspond to the same resonant speed $c_* $ has been addressed by Craig-Nicholls \cite{CN,CN2} by a variational approach, demonstrating the occurrence of small amplitude $3d$ gravity-capillary Stokes waves with momentum {\it non} collinear to any resonant wave vector; this elegant work constitutes the most relevant precursor to our results as we comment below.
 We also quote the recent bifurcation results \cite{LSW, GNPW} of doubly periodic gravity-capillary non-resonant Beltrami flows and with small non-zero vorticity in \cite{SVW}.
 Bifurcation of $3d$ Stokes waves in the pure gravity case is a small divisor problem and has been addressed in Iooss-Plotnikov \cite{IP-Mem-2009,IP2}.

 In this paper we prove new bifurcation results of $3d$ gravity-capillary Stokes waves periodic over an arbitrary $2$-dimensional lattice $ \Gamma $ of $ \R^2 $.
-The following bifurcation result remained unnoticed so far: \begin{quote} \emph{For any value of gravity $ g >0 $, surface tension $ \kappa > 0 $, depth $ \tth \in (0,+\infty] $, any arbitrary lattice $ \Gamma \subset \R^2 $, and any resonant speed $ c_* $, there exist multiple genuinely $3d$ Stokes waves spatially $ \Gamma $-periodic, having the \emph{same} momentum of a non-resonant $ 2 d $ Stokes wave, thus \emph{collinear} to some linear wave vector;} see Theorem \ref{Existence of 3d solutions collinear nonresonant} for a precise formulation. \end{quote} The emergence of such traveling waves follows by purely topological arguments based on equivariant Morse-Conley theory for an Hamiltonian invariant under the action of the group $ \mathbb{T}^2_{\Gamma} \rtimes \Z_2 $ where $\T^2_\Gamma:=\R^2/\Gamma $.
-Such symmetry is induced by the group of translations and the Hamiltonian and reversible nature of the water waves equations.
-Theorem \ref{th:noncollinear} improves \cite{CN} about existence of Stokes waves with momentum non-collinear with any linear wave vector; actually, in this case, Theorem \ref{th:(u,c) and cI}-($\mathfrak{I}$) implies that any Stokes wave is $ 3$-dimensional.
+The main one is the following (see Theorem \ref{Existence of 3d solutions collinear nonresonant} for a precise formulation): \begin{quote} \emph{For any value of gravity $ g >0 $, surface tension $ \kappa > 0 $, depth $ \tth \in (0,+\infty] $, any arbitrary lattice $ \Gamma \subset \R^2 $, and any resonant speed $ c_* $, there exist multiple genuinely $3d$ Stokes waves spatially $ \Gamma $-periodic, having the \emph{same} momentum of a non-resonant $ 2 d $ Stokes wave, thus \emph{collinear} to some linear wave vector.} \end{quote} The emergence of such traveling waves follows by purely topological arguments based on equivariant Morse-Conley theory for a Hamiltonian invariant under the ($ \mathbb{T}^2_{\Gamma} \rtimes \Z_2 $)-action of the group generated by the space translations $\T^2_\Gamma:=\R^2/\Gamma $ and the $ \Z_2 $-symmetry induced by the reversible nature of the water waves equations, see comments below \eqref{XI}.
+Theorem \ref{th:noncollinear} improves \cite{CN} about existence and multiplicity of Stokes waves with momentum non-collinear with any linear wave vector; actually, in this case, Theorem \ref{th:(u,c) and cI}-($\mathfrak{I}$) implies that any Stokes wave is $ 3$-dimensional.
 Theorem \ref{th:(u,c) and cI} provides non-existence results of $ 2 d $ or $ 3d $ small amplitude Stokes waves, according to the value of its momentum.
 Altogether these results provide the complete bifurcation scenario of $3d$ gravity-capillary Stokes waves, as we detail in Section \ref{sec:main results}.